 Early in the school year, seniors at participating high schools who are on track to graduate will receive personalized communication, co-signed by their high school and the Minnesota Office of Higher Education, that lists all participating Minnesota colleges and universities they are proactively admitted to.
 Students must then complete an admissions application -at no cost to them- for each of the colleges and universities they are interested in attending, making sure they are within the application deadline for each institution.

 Some schools may require additional materials, such as essays and standardized test scores.
-If you are participating in this program, make sure to research each institution you are applying to, visit the institutions’ website and/or campus, look into majors and programs, and consider tuition costs and financial aid options.
+If you are participating in this program, make sure to check out the Direct Admissions Student Center.
+Alongside, you should research each institution you are applying to, visit the institutions’ website and/or campus, look into majors and programs, and consider tuition costs and financial aid options.

 Be aware that applications are processed according to the timeline indicated by each college or university’s website.
 Finally, students receive an official acceptance letter after they have submitted their application.